joycew-lz/Deduper-joycew-lz/pseudocode.md

         UMIs.add(line) # add each line to the set of known UMIs
     # close this

-# Sort the SAM file using samtools sort

 # Initialize a set for storing reads I've parsed through already: (UMI, chrom, strand, pos)
+# This should reset to be empty after I get through each chromosome in the SAM file.
 seen_read = set()

 # Open a file for writing the output SAM file